Blog

 Key Features

-• Comparative strategy for Portugal D2 Visa, passive income visa, and Portugal Golden Visa pathways.
+• Comparative strategy for the Portugal D2 Visa, passive income visa, and Portugal Golden Visa pathways.

-• Tailored proposed business plan drafting to meet cultural relevance and financial viability standards.
+• The proposed business plan is tailored to meet cultural relevance and financial viability standards.

-• Advises on taxpayer identification number setup with the Portuguese tax authority for foreign entrepreneurs.
+• The advisor provides guidance on setting up a taxpayer identification number with the Portuguese tax authority for foreign entrepreneurs.

-• Specializes in temporary residence permit planning for company operating transitions and expansions.
+• The team specialises in planning temporary residence permits for companies undergoing operational transitions and expansions.

-• Office in Lisbon; services in English and Portuguese.
+• Office in Lisbon; services are in English and Portuguese.

 Review Score & Recency: Limited public review data; reputation built primarily on niche visa expertise and professional network recognition.